 Identification documentation is necessary for most aspects of life – to secure employment and housing, apply for benefits, access treatment, and much more.
 This is often the first step in the transition from incarceration to the community.
 Learn about the importance of each document and ways to obtain them for your state.

 Appropriate housing may be difficult to find due to requirements and background information needed.
-There are options including federal housing opportunities for low income families, and halfway houses to help you through early sobriety.
+There are options including federal housing opportunities for low-income families, and halfway houses to help you through early sobriety.
 Learn about the different housing options and find one that works best for you.

 If you do not have your own car or bike, there are options to help you get around.
-Public transportation is a cost-effective option, but it varies state to state.
-Learn about the public transportation in your area.
+Public transportation is a cost-effective option, but it varies from state to state.
+Learn about public transportation in your area.

 Everyone has access to healthcare and it’s important to understand which coverage plans the government provides and your eligibility.
 Discover the three types of coverage and enroll in the right plan for you.

-Sobriety is one of the most important aspects of a successful reentry, and oftentimes the transition from incarceration to the community can trigger relapse.
+Sobriety is one of the most important aspects of successful reentry, and oftentimes the transition from incarceration to the community can trigger a relapse.
 It’s important to pinpoint treatment programs and support groups that can help you maintain sobriety.